 Dmitri Pokrovsky Ensemble

-In this way the ensemble travelled all over Russia learning about the life and art of peasant, amassing a wealth of knowledge they now share in live performance.
+In this way the ensemble travelled all over Russia, learning about the life and art of peasants and amassing a wealth of knowledge that they share in their performance.